 "If You Ever Stop Loving Me" was the debut single from Montgomery Gentry's fourth studio album, and their first No. 1 hit.
 Written by hitmakers Rivers Rutherford, Tom Shapiro and Bob DiPiero, the song promises that any storm can be weathered as long as romance stays alive.

 "I think Rivers and Tom and I were totally in the same place when we sat down to write this song," DiPiero told The Boot.
 "We're really unique individuals, and to have a wife and someone who gives day in and day out ... we realized how lucky we are.
 I think we were all in that same universal space of 'I'm all right, I'm okay / Ain't nothing but another day / But only God knows where I'd be / If you ever stop loving me.'"

-“When we heard the song, we knew it was a hit for Montgomery Gentry off the bat,” Gentry says.
+“When we heard the song, we knew it was a hit for Montgomery Gentry off the bat,” Gentry said.
 “A buddy of ours, Trent Willmon, a writer on that song, brought the song to us and we just kinda knew it was a hit.
-In listening to the song, it just reminds us of the days growing up — it reminded me of all the do’s and don’ts coming from Mom and Dad — you know, the path of life that shoulda been taken.”
+In listening to the song, it just reminds us of the days growing up -- it reminded me of all the do’s and don'ts coming from Mom and Dad -- you know, the path of life that shoulda been taken.”

 "She Couldn't Change Me" was the only Top 20 song from Montgomery Gentry's sophomore album, Carrying On.
 Written by Gary Nicholson and Chris Knight, the song tells the story of a man who lost, then found, love when his significant other realized she couldn't change his cowboy ways.
 With lines that include "She called and said she'd been thinkin' about / All those quiet country nights / And whatever she thought was so wrong with me / Suddenly seemed all right," the tune became a Top 40 hit on the all-genre Billboard 100 chart as well.